The Wild Bunch: Plot

-Thornton arrives and finds Pike already dead.
-Thornton finds a loaded revolver on Pike's belt and takes it as a sign that the days of men like him are over.
-Feeling outdated and tired, Thornton allows the remaining posse members to greedily strip Pike and his men of their possessions before taking them back to Texas for the bounty, while he stays behind.
-After some time, Sykes arrives with the elder from Angel's village and a band of rebels, indicating that they caught up with the bounty hunters, avenged the gang's deaths, and buried them properly.
-Sykes invites Thornton to join the coming revolution against the Mexican government.
-Thornton smiles and rides off with them.
+In the aftermath, Thornton arrives and takes an unused revolver on Pike's belt before allowing the railroad posse to scour the bodies for valuables and take them to claim the reward.
+Having fulfilled his obligation to Harrigan, Thornton chooses to stay behind in Agua Verde.
+Some time later, Sykes arrives with Don José and a band of rebels, intimating that they caught up with the bounty hunters and avenged the gang.
+Sykes invites Thornton to join the coming revolution against the Mexican government; Thornton smiles and rides off with them.